seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

     a rule; this bans writing one against a rule that is already gone.
 The cost of doing it in the wrong order is measured and it is two sessions and three disagreeing documents; the cost of doing it in the right order is one upload.
+60. **An extraction manifest is a second description of production's call graph, and it is proved closed rather than maintained.** Inv.
+21 makes cutting production code out of the source mandatory; nothing made the LIST of what to cut correct, and that list is a hand-written copy of a call graph the author does not own.
+Production splits one function into three, the list keeps naming one, and the failure is invisible in every direction an author looks: `node --check` passes, because a bundle missing a definition is syntactically valid and only referentially broken; the driver's per-row `catch`, which exists so an unscorable row yields `null` instead of killing the run, converts the reference error into a DATA value; and the run dies far downstream on a type error naming neither the function nor the file. **A build failure and a row failure must not share a channel, because one of them is data and the other is not.** Measured:
+    `scoreCandidate` gained `qualityScore` and `scoreFinish`, `JS_FUNCS` did not, and `--selftest`, `--run` and `--regimes` were dead on `main` until a later TZ tripped over it — while this map's own §3.10 carried the same stale list in prose, which is why it now carries none.
+The remedy is a closure check at bundle-BUILD time, ahead of `node --check` and ahead of any row: references derived from the bundle's own text, compared against bundle + driver + one short explicit globals list, counted (inv.
+22) and proved by a known-answer control that removes a name from each half and must raise (inv.
+23).
+61. **A control's bar names an object, and the object is derived from production at run time, never assumed by its author.** Inv.
+49 says a band about a MEASUREMENT is computed from a null in the same run rather than written down as a numeral; this is the same rule where there is no null to simulate, and it reaches the two cases inv.
+49 does not: a bar quantified over a SET the product cannot populate, and a bar naming the POINT at which a limit is reached.
+Both shipped red in one TZ, and both were right about the world and wrong about the product.
+A monotonicity claim was registered across five grid points when production's own `RR_MIN` refuses the first on every coin, so the claim was unevaluable rather than false.
+A convergence claim was registered at a fixed horizon where escape still measures 0.154 against a bar of 0.05, so a correct resolver was refused by three times the numeral. **The repaired form asserts SHAPE and lets the data locate the point:** the admissible set is probed through the very production function that does the refusing, and the limit is asserted as a ladder — escape decays, the gap shrinks, the closed form falls inside the CI at the rung where escape has decayed — with no numeral naming a rung.
+The cost of getting this wrong is not only a specification cycle: a red control is indistinguishable from a product defect inside an immutable report, and the report outlives the bar.
+62. **A workflow that runs only on demand is not a control over the files it reads.**
+    Inv.
+37 says a bench outside the gate is not a control, and inv.
+53 says a bench inside it is not one while the trigger excludes the commits that would exercise it.
+This names the third case, where the trigger is CORRECT and the decay arrives from upstream.
+    `backtest_bench.yml` is `workflow_dispatch` only and must be — it needs a three-year archive and a warm cache, which no push can pay for — while `backtest_bench.py` cuts its arithmetic out of `index.html` at every run, so any production TZ can retire it and the only thing that would complain runs when a human asks.
+It sat dead at step 2 of its own job for as long as nobody dispatched it, and the repository's evidence was a silence indistinguishable from health. **The remedy is that the coupling is asserted where something already runs, not that the workflow is re-triggered:** `calib.yml` is the same shape and already has it, because inv.
+46's bench compares the constant to its record on every push, whereas this bench's only thread into the gate is a step that imports the module — which proves it imports, not that a bundle builds. **A manual workflow's silence is not evidence, and the interval over which it decayed is not recoverable afterwards.**

 ---